bio-miga/MiGA-Docker/aws/miga-aws-setup.md

 On the page that opens, scroll to the bottom and click on "View Instances."
 Look for your instance on the next page that opens.
 Under "Instance State" it will likely say "pending."
 Under "Status Checks" it will say "Initializing".
 Under "Name", enter a meaningful name so that you can recognize the instance later.
 Wait until "Running" is displayed under "Instance State" and "2/2 checks" is displayed under "Status Checks."
 Scroll down the page until you can see the public IP address.
 Write down this address.
 You will need it to log into the instance.

 1. Connect to the instance via a terminal.
-Open a terminal on your computer (the terminal app for Mac OS users, git bash or PowerShell for Windows users) and log into the instance with the followwing command, replacing<key pair.pem> with the name of your key pair file in directroy ~/.ssh and <ip address> with the public IP address you just wrote down.
+Open a terminal on your computer (the terminal app for Mac OS users, git bash or PowerShell for Windows users) and log into the instance with the following command, replacing<key pair.pem> with the name of your key pair file in directroy ~/.ssh and <ip address> with the public IP address you just wrote down.

 ```
 ssh -i .ssh/<key pair> ubuntu@<ip address>